Olivier-Berg/PPE-notes/HT-1.md

 zuoyou = around
 ni er shi sui zuoyou (you are around 20)

-sui can be dropped in positive sentence (i 18 years od)
+sui can be dropped in positive sentence (i 18 years old) but not under 10, or negative sentences